3meters/tipe/Readme.md

 ## Why tipe?

-Javasript's native typeof is famously broken, and most folks use the excellent is library: https://github.com/enricomarino/is to check types.
+Figuring out the type of any Javascript variable is difficult frought with ambiguity.
+Javasript's native typeof is famously broken.
+Many folks turn to the excellent is library for help: https://github.com/enricomarino/is.

 Not content with is?
 You should probably write your own type checker.